Stuart Bingham was born in Basildon Hospital on May 21, 1976, and is the youngest son of Eddie and Maureen. He has a brother called Lee.

 His latest magical night on the baize came in January 2020 when, at the age of 43, Bingham became the oldest Masters champion by defeating fellow Essex pro Ali Carter 10-8 in a thrilling and fluctuating final at Alexandra Palace.
 That left him with two out of the three Triple Crown events to his name.

-Stuart has been coached by former world champion Terry Griffiths since April 2017 and has worked closely with Essex-based businessman and close friend Gary Purkiss since the start of his career.
+Stuart is coached by Gary Filtness and has worked closely with Essex-based businessman and friend Gary Purkiss throughout his career.

 Away from the table, Stuart is a handy golfer and a supporter of charities including the Motor Neurone Disease Association, which gave great support to his late father-in-law Terry Shabi.